Skip to content

 Are these appropriate for older kids?

-Spirited Away, Fantastic Mr. Fox, and Spider-Verse work for teens.
-Waltz with Bashir, Perfect Blue, Anomalisa, and Grave of the Fireflies are strictly adult — they contain war violence, psychological horror, and mature themes.
+Older kids can handle a few of these animated movies for adults, though most are firmly not for children.
+Spirited Away, Fantastic Mr. Fox, and Across the Spider-Verse work fine for teens, while Waltz with Bashir, Perfect Blue, Anomalisa, and Grave of the Fireflies carry war violence, psychological horror, and other mature themes.